-In our opinion the information given in the Directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements.
+- the information given in the Directors' Report for which the financial statements are prepared is consistent with the financial statements. - The Directors' Report has been prepared in accordance with applicable legal requirements.

 Matters on which we are required to report by exception